Test Code HPANP Hereditary Pancreatitis Gene Panel, Varies

 Reclassification of Variants:

 Currently, it is not standard practice for the laboratory to systematically review previously classified variants on a regular basis.
-The laboratory encourages health care providers to contact the laboratory at any time to learn how the classification of a particular variant may have changed over time.
+The laboratory encourages health care professionals to contact the laboratory at any time to learn how the classification of a particular variant may have changed over time.
 Due to broadening genetic knowledge, it is possible that the laboratory may discover new information of relevance to the patient.
 Should that occur, the laboratory may issue an amended report.

 Variant Evaluation: